 Those traveling with a U.S. passport will need an entry visa to visit Rwanda.
-The visa is purchased for \$30 upon arrival in Rwanda.
+The visa is purchased for \$50 upon arrival in Rwanda.
+The expense increased in November 2019.
 This is not an expense included in your trip cost.
 Those entering by air travel will purchase their visa at the Kigali International Airport when going through customs.
 The visa is valid for 30 days.
 There is no prior application needed before arrival.
-The visa will cost \$30 USD.
 Be prepared to pay this cost in cash or with a card upon arrival.
-Cash should be minted 2006 or newer, in denominations of twenty dollar bills or higher.
+Cash should be minted 2013 or newer, in denominations of twenty dollar bills or higher.
 No traveler's checks will be accepted.